geosoft1/tools/gopher/README.md

-New Gopher face for gopei installer that will be available most probably in version 1.0.4.0+ Worked in [Gimp](http://www.gimp.org/).
+New gopher face for gopei installer available from version 1.0.4.0+ Worked in [Gimp](http://www.gimp.org/).